 Police must perform weapons searches in a way that invades your privacy as little as possible.
 If you are in a public place, police can only do pat-down searches.
 This means police can feel over or outside your clothes, ask you to empty your pockets or remove outer clothing, use a metal detector or ask you to show them any weapons they believe you are carrying.
 If possible, police should make sure the officer who performs the pat-down search is the same sex as you.

 What about strip searches?

-Police can only strip search you for weapons if they a reason to believe you are concealing a weapon and they have already performed a pat-down search or a search of your bags and/or pockets.
+Police can only strip search you for weapons if they have a reason to believe you are concealing a weapon and they have already performed a pat-down search or a search of your bags and/or pockets.
 Police can only strip search you if they have reason to believe it is necessary and the situation is serious and urgent enough to justify a strip search.